 Amazing.

-Well, people that don't do a thing will say and do because they want to politicize pretty much anything and everything.
+What people that don't do a thing will say and do because they want to politicize pretty much anything and everything.

 You know, that's the sad thing about the violence.

-Sad thing about the violence, you know, if you just start With the very basics, is that you know these governors and mayors are more interested in bashing Trump, the president, than they are in focusing on the safety and security of the people in their towns and in their cities.
+Sad thing about the violence, you know, if you just start with the very basics, is that, you know, these governors and mayors are more interested in bashing Trump, the president, than they are in focusing on the safety and security of the people in their towns and in their cities.

-I mean, that to me is a pretty spectacular statement and indictment of them because they haven't done the job.
+I mean, that to me is a pretty spectacular statement and indictment of them.

-President's offering to help, they just keep rejecting it.
+They just keep rejecting it.

-And they they seemingly just don't care.
+And they seemingly just don't care.

 Because I would think that if people were being shot and killed in the numbers that we see in these cities and towns, etc., I'd want to protect my citizenry first.

-By the way, before we uh get to more, I want to remind you that it is July.
+By the way, before we get to more, I want to remind you that it is July.

-Uh they've got professional landscapers as customers because they got the best built, best designed, best engineered, the greatest comfort, the greatest durability.
+They've got professional landscapers as customers because they got the best built, best designed, best engineered, the greatest comfort, the greatest durability.

 And they also have their residential units.

-Residentials known as Fast Track.
+The residential is known as Fast Track.

 And Linda's loving hers.